 If you’re not a fan of mock meat, you’ll love the menu at Minh Hien.
 It has vegetarian/vegan options of Vietnamese classics and tons of options to choose from.

 While the food is delicious, the portion sizes are small, and the prices are higher compared to other restaurants.

 If you’re on a tight budget, look out for the smaller local vegetarian restaurants like An Lac scattered around town.

 While the decor might not be as nice, and the staff won’t speak English, you’ll be able to pick up a plate of food for almost half the price.

-Sticking to places like this in your 2-week Vietnam backpacking itinerary will help keep your budget in check.
+Sticking to places like this during your trip to Vietnam will help keep your budget in check.

 Things To Do in Hoi An